0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 5/Ancient Philosophy - Week 5 Day 1.md

 The dialogue begins with the question “Can Virtue be Taught”

 Socrates *cannot* answer this question because he does not know what **virtue** is.
-- Meno is surprised that Socrates does not know the answer
+- Meno is s[[Ancient Philosophy - Week 5 Day 1]]urprised that Socrates does not know the answer
 - *Meno* will also discover that he does not know it either
 - Throughout the dialogue, Plato uses the terms such as “remember”, “remind”, and “recollect” (see 71d)
 - They are closely related to theory of recollection (*Anamnesis* - which means, “calling to mind”)